jfcherng-sublime/ST-AutoSetIndentation/messages/update_message.md

 AutoSetIndentation has been updated.
-To see the changelog, visit Preferences » Package Settings » AutoSetIndentation » Changelog
+To see the changelog, visit Preferences » Package Settings » AutoSetIndentation » CHANGELOG

 ## 1.5.3